Operation Harling: The sabotage

 The force available for the operation numbered 150 men: the twelve-strong British team, which would form the demolition party, 86 ELAS men and 52 EDES men, who would provide cover and neutralize the garrison.
-According to the plan, the attack was to take place on 23:00 on 25 November.
+According to the plan, the attack was to take place at 23:00 on 25 November.
 Two teams of eight guerrillas were to cut the railway and telephone lines in both directions, as well as cover the approaches to the bridge itself, while the main force of 100 guerrillas was to neutralize the garrison (most of them were Italian troops).
 The demolition party, divided into three teams, would wait upriver until the garrison had been subdued, and then lay the charges.

 The attack on the garrison outposts on the two ends of the bridge began as scheduled, but went on far longer than the time originally allotted.
 Myers took it upon himself to send the demolition teams in while the fight was still under way.
 The setting of the charges was delayed also, since the girders to be destroyed turned out to be differently shaped than had been anticipated, forcing the British sappers to cut their plastic explosive charges to pieces and then assemble new ones.
-After the charges were set and the fuses were lit, the first explosion occurred on 01:30, heavily damaging the central pier and collapsing two spans.
+After the charges were set and the fuses were lit, the first explosion occurred at 01:30, heavily damaging the central pier and collapsing two spans.
 The British demolition teams then set new explosives to the second pier and the remaining span, which went off at 02:21.
 In the meantime, the guerrilla outposts had engaged and halted a train with Italian reinforcements heading to the scene.
 By 04:30, the entire attacking force, which had suffered only four wounded, had successfully disengaged and retreated to its assembly area.